kmdlogic/kmd-logic-document-generation-client/docs/Configuration/Configuration.md

 ![Image of App Registration API Permissions](./assets/image015.jpg)

-Next, create a new client secret and copy its client secret which you will need later:
+Next, create a new client secret and copy its value which you will need later:

 ![Image of App Registration API Client Secret](./assets/image016.jpg)